bjbr-dev/hippity/COLLABORATOR_GUIDE.md

 1. **Fix bugs and implement features.** When things need to be fixed or implemented and a PR can’t wait, you may do things yourself.
 You should still submit a PR yourself and get it checked off by at least one other contributor.
 Keep the points from number 4 in consideration as you push your code.

-Thank you again for your help as a collaborator and in making axios community great!
+Thank you again for your help as a collaborator and in making the hippity community great!
 If you have any questions, or need any assistance please feel free to contact another collaborator or the owner.